Chartered Business Valuation Services

 Beacon Valuations is a Toronto based professional business services firm that provides a full suite of business valuations for business owners and managment.

 Beacon Valuations focuses on supporting clients by providing various valuation services to privately-held companies across Canada and internationally.
-We conduct our work under the Chartered Business Valuation Institute (CBV Institute) valuation standards, and the International Valuation Standards Council (IVSC) valuation standards.
+We conduct our Business Valuations under the Chartered Business Valuation Institute (CBV Institute) valuation standards, and the International Valuation Standards Council (IVSC) valuation standards.

-Our work is completed in the context of:
+Our Business Valuations are completed in the context of:

-We conduct our work under the Chartered Business Valuation Institute (CBV Institute) valuation standards, and the International Valuation Standards Council (IVSC) valuation standards.
+We conduct our business valuations under the Chartered Business Valuation Institute (CBV Institute) valuation standards, and the International Valuation Standards Council (IVSC) valuation standards.

 Firms that actively manage their corporate strategy need to measure the success of the strategy’s implementation, a measurement which allows management to assess how the business value has changed from one period of time to another.